mana-lang/Mana/design/Mana Language Design/Ecosystem/Syntax & Features/Tags.md

 ##### Tags
 *Tags* are a hierarchical labeling system in **Mana**.

-If you are familiar with **Unreal Engine**'s **GameplayTag** system, then tags should make intuitive sense to you.

 They are essentially hierarchical enums, which may be compared against their hierarchy through various comparison operators.

-They can efficiently compress a lot of categorical state information into a small space.
+They can efficiently compress a lot of categorical state information into a small space, and allow for expressive querying against other tags.

 Unlike most keywords in **Mana**, the `Tag` keyword is capitalized.
 ```kotlin